Cognitive Behavioral Treatment for Insomnia

 In an attempt to cope with short-term insomnia, people may develop sleep habits that ultimately serve to create chronic insomnia.
 Such habits include:

-Insomnia is maintained by these behavioral habits, as well as certain thoughts and associated physical reactions that are targeted for change in treatment.
+Insomnia is maintained by these behavioral habits, as well as certain thoughts and associated physical reactions that we target for change in treatment.

 Cognitive Behavioral Therapy of Insomnia (CBT-I) is an individualized, structured, and evidence-based form of psychotherapy that targets particular patterns of behavior and thought associated with insomnia.
-A typical course of treatment begins with the patient recording a sleep diary for one to two weeks.
-The sleep diary will provide the baseline “data” that will assist in measuring and guiding the treatment, as well as evaluating the treatment progress.
+Under this framework, according to Dr. Greenberger “we typically begin treatment by having the patient record a sleep diary for one to two weeks.”
+The sleep diary will provide the baseline “data” that will assist us measuring and guiding the treatment, as well as evaluating the treatment progress.
 The sleep diary will also identify behaviors that maintain the insomnia.
-The most common cognitive-behavioral interventions for insomnia include:
+The most common cognitive-behavioral interventions for insomnia we utilize include:

 Research studies have shown that Cognitive-Behavioral Therapy for Insomnia can be a highly effective treatment, with approximately 75% of individuals in treatment significantly improving sleep onset and maintenance compared to those without treatment.
 Studies have also shown that those who go through treatment consistently experience at least a 50% reduction in symptoms that is maintained or improved at follow up after discontinuing treatment.
 A full course of treatment in these research studies ranges from 6-12 sessions.